 Using Coffee Grounds In Your Garden

-Using coffee grounds in your garden isn’t typically considered a nutritional option.
-But the organic matter is a notable source of nitrogen, potassium, phosphorus, magnesium, and copper for your plants.
+Did you know about the garden tip of using coffee grounds in your garden?
+The organic matter is a notable source of nitrogen, potassium, phosphorus, magnesium, and copper for your plants.

-Did you know that you can give house plants a “lift” by lining the bottom of pots with coffee filters full of used grounds?
+Did you know you can give houseplants a “lift” by lining the bottoms of pots with coffee filters filled with used grounds?
+You can recycle those used coffee grounds in an environmentally friendly fashion.

 Coffee Grounds Soil Amendment: